aaronpxavier/ubpilots/README.md

 ## Set Up

 ### Install all Dependencies
-Run `npm install` - installs all dependencies contained in package.json
+While in __development__ run `npm install` - installs all dependencies contained in package.json For __production server__ use `npm install --production` instead - installs dependencies, excluded dev dependencies.

 ### Build
 Run `npm run build` - Compiles JS files in the /src directory from ES6 to browser ready ES5 and writes them to /dist.